Sleepy-Z-z-z/Dotfiles/README.md

     -(These are the main ones if you want more info refer to hyprland.conf or hyprland wiki.

 # Kitty
- - As of now the kitty config is quiet basic although ill try to add more stuff in the future.
+ - As of now the kitty config is remains basic although ill try to add more stuff in the future.